mollyhendersonnn/Diss/README.md

 POPUPS
--update event & archive event (successfull popup - after page navigation)
+-update event & archive event (NAGIVATION)

--update event back in time (Unsuccesful Popups)

 -dropdown in Create user for roles etc ()

+- Cancel Event  Redication & Notification (Manage Events / Archive Events)

+- Downloading attachment

+- Visible to edit (so user can remove)

--dropdown for Event Type (Create Event - DONE BUT NEEDS PHP)
+- Load Event Type when Editing Event

+- Create Event  vs Update EVent ('Select an Event Type' vs Preloaded from DB)

+-

+--------------------------------------------------------------------------
 -not logged in > edit event > remove all button

---------------------------------------------------------------------------
+-dropdown for Event Type (DONE)

+-update event back in time (DONE)

 -Arrows in calendar to sandwhich the date (DONE)

 -Login container to input fields smaller (DONE)